-DOSE OF PARADISE / premiere in March 2020, dFERIA
+DOSE OF PARADISE

-Co-produced by Auditorio de Tenerife.
+Created in 2020, co-produced by Auditorio de Tenerife.

 'Pure virtuosity.
 Fridman has created a firm combination of series of movements of great intensity that are intermingled with corporal dialogues.
 The lighting design and its influence on the choreography and music stand out, as if it were the third pillar of the work.
 A pleasant and special work, with a magnificent representation with moments of emotion and magic.'
 Ora Brafman

 They found each other and gave themselves to each other.
 They discovered the habit of turbulence, the opportunity to embrace and the fear of loneliness.
 Staying in paradise was no easy task, staying in the present, without the refraction of the past or the projection of the future.

 We all look for each other, all of us on the road, under the uncertain light that perceives us and that blurs the limits of time, directed towards a horizon without memory, towards a full solitude in which love perhaps reveals itself in the heartbeat.

 NATURE OF THE PROJECT